-- (G) Upon receipt of the written Request OWHA Team Category Review form, the Categorization Chairperson, will approach the team, in writing, to make a decision to either move up or provide written rationalization as to why the team should stay in its current category. - (H) If the team wishes to remain in its current category, the Categorization Committee will review all pertinent information and render a decision. - (I) The OWHA will circulate an updated list of teams in a specific division on or before November 15th. - (J) Input on the circulated list from an official position of a Team or Association will be accepted up to December 1st. - (K) No movement (re-categorization) will occur unless a properly completed Request for Re-Categorization form or a Request OWHA Team Category Review form is received on or before the deadline from a Team or Association. - (L) The Categorization Committee will meet the first weekend in December, with Appeals being held no earlier than the second weekend of December. - (M) Game reports of all games played must be received by the OWHA office on or before the dates set out in BY-LAW ARTICLE SEVEN (G). - (N) The OWHA Categorizing Committee has the authority to move any team at any time. - (O) Appeals will be heard by a committee of three people appointed by the OWHA President, c/o OWHA Office, provided that no member of the committee shall have been present or taken part in the original decision of categorization on which the appeal is based.
-The Regional Director of the team launching the appeal will act as a resource person to the committee, but cannot be on the committee. - (P) All appeals must be submitted in writing to the OWHA President, c/o OWHA office in accordance with the criteria of RULE SIX.
+- (G) Upon receipt of the written Request OWHA Team Category Review form, the Categorization Chairperson, will approach the team, in writing, to make a decision to either move up or provide written rationalization as to why the team should stay in its current category. - (H) If the team wishes to remain in its current category, the Categorization Committee will review all pertinent information and render a decision. - (I) The OWHA will circulate an updated list of teams in a specific division no later than a date to be set annually by the OWHA Executive Committee. - (J) Input on the circulated list from an official position of a Team or Association will be accepted no later than a date to be set annually by the OWHA Executive Committee. - (K) No movement (re-categorization) will occur unless a properly completed Request for Re-Categorization form or a Request OWHA Team Category Review form is received on or before the deadline from a Team or Association. - (L) The Categorization Committee will meet the first weekend in December, with Appeals being held no later than a date to be set annually by the OWHA Executive Committee. - (M) Game reports of all games played must be received by the OWHA office on or before the dates set out in BY-LAW ARTICLE SEVEN (G). - (N) The OWHA Categorizing Committee has the authority to move any team at any time. - (O) Appeals will be heard by a committee of three people appointed by the OWHA President, c/o OWHA Office, provided that no member of the committee shall have been present or taken part in the original decision of categorization on which the appeal is based.
+The Regional Director of the team launching the appeal will act as a resource person to the committee, but cannot be on the committee.

-- (Q) The committee shall immediately upon the filing of an appeal as to categorization, make all information available to the parties who made the original decision, including the Form A of any team to the party who is appealing prior to the appeal being heard, and in sufficient time for the appealing party to utilize same at the time of the hearing of their appeal. - (R) Categories:
+- (P) All appeals must be submitted in writing to the OWHA Office in accordance with the criteria of RULE SIX. - (Q) The committee shall immediately upon the filing of an appeal as to categorization, make all information available to the parties who made the original decision, including the Form A of any team to the party who is appealing prior to the appeal being heard, and in sufficient time for the appealing party to utilize same at the time of the hearing of their appeal.

+(R) Categories: